These cute DIY snowman ornaments make great gifts and they are an easy craft for teens and adults alike!

 - Permanent markers in black and orange

 Grab a plastic milk jug to make this cute Christmas gnome.

 Start by filling your clear ornament ball with faux snow.
 Use a funnel to fill your ball with snow if you have one, if not you could make a paper funnel which is what I did and it worked fine.

-When the paint is dry, paint your ornament with a coat of Mod Podge to seal them.
-This will also keep the white paint from scraping off your ornament.
+When the paint is dry, coat it with Mod Podge to seal the paint.
+This will keep the white paint from scraping off your ornament.

 Learn how to make a S’more Gingerbread House!